What is Apple Cider Vinegar?

 Simply mix it all together and drink once a day on an empty stomach first thing in the morning, or 1/2 hour before meals.

-Learn more about the amazing properties of our L-Glutamine HERE .
+Learn more about the benefits of L-Gluatmine Powder here.